Horbenkodev/hugo-blog/content/posts/php-and-golang-pros-and-cons-for-your-project/index.md

 PHP, while widely used, has faced numerous security issues over the years.
 Many vulnerabilities were addressed through community efforts, but PHP applications still require careful coding practices to avoid common exploits.

 For applications where security is a top priority, *Go outperforms PHP*.

+{{< advert_with_cta title="Need help choosing the right technology for your project?" description="We'll help you find the best solution and get it done!" button="Request a free consultation" url="https://anadea.info/contacts" >}}

 ## Typical Use Cases